NAIST-SE/AttractingContributors/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# List of Text Editor
+# List of the first games you played in your life
+- Pokémon
+- タッチカービィ(Kirby: Canvas Curse)
+- Yoshi's Story
+- Super Mario Kart
+- The Legend of Zelda: The Minish Cap
+- Super Mario 64
-- Hidemaru Editor
+- Tetris
-- VS Code
+- Wii Sports
-- VIM
+- sanoba witch
+- The King of Beetles, The road to gratest champion